Lada Dedić's art from her Self Portrait: Artist's Brain series

 For more information on my research and publications, see research.

-Since 2012, I have actively engaged in developing creative and art-based ethnographic strategies including multimedia installations, experimental genres of writing, and visual anthropology and as part of this I am one of the founding members and a co-curator of the Centre for Imaginative Ethnography, a collaborative research collective dedicated to bridging social justice, creative arts, and ethnography both within and outside the academy.
+Since 2012, I have actively engaged in developing creative and art-based ethnographic strategies including multimedia installations, experimental genres of writing, and visual anthropology and as part of this I am one of the founding members (and was a co-curator until 2020) of the Centre for Imaginative Ethnography, a collaborative research collective dedicated to bridging social justice, creative arts, and ethnography both within and outside the academy.
 In 2017, we published an edited book, A different kind of ethnography: Imaginative practices and creative methodologies (University of Toronto Press) and a French translation with Laval University Press.

-My research and publications to date have focused on three core areas: First, the social and political-economic asymmetries in colonial and postcolonial medicine and the consequences for indigenous and postcolonial communities; second, the moral paradoxes embedded within ‘good intentioned’ interventions for these same communities; and third, the development of an arts-based, and undisciplined, approach in ethnography.
+My research and publications to date have focused on three core areas: First, the social and political-economic asymmetries in colonial and postcolonial medicine and the consequences for Indigenous and postcolonial communities; second, the moral paradoxes embedded within ‘good intentioned’ interventions for these same communities; and third, the development of an arts-based, and undisciplined, approach in ethnography.
 My research interests have focused on the unintended consequences of a range of good intentioned interventions including Directly Observed Therapy (DOT) for HIV, PrEP clinical trials, inner city epidemiological surveillance, transnational science collaborations (global health), and securitization through medicine.

 My teaching and mentoring reflect my research interests.
 I teach courses and hold workshops on ethnographic methods, writing, indigenous studies, science and technology studies and the social study of biomedicine.

 Guidelines for my current students can be found here.